tinchogob/flowlan/README.md

 # Flowlan
 #### simple flow orchestration for go

-Flowlan provides a simple abstraction to execute an arbitrarily complex graph of function and dependencies.
+Flowlan provides a simple abstraction to execute an arbitrarily complex graph of dependable functions.
 Simply declare a Task, its dependencies and its execution.

 ```golang